-- The largest field in the Permian Basin region is the Apache operated North Central Levelland Unit discovered in 1937.
+- The third largest field in the Permian Basin region is the North Central Levelland Unit discovered in 1937.
 This unit is a waterflood property and produces from the San Andres formation at a depth of approximately 4,900 feet.
-Proved reserves attributable to the Underlying Properties in the North Central Levelland Unit were 2.5 MMBoe as of December 31, 2012. - The second largest field in the Permian Basin region is the Apache operated North Monument Grayburg Unit discovered in 1929.
-Proved reserves attributable to the Underlying Properties in the North Monument Grayburg Unit were 2.4 MMBoe as of December 31, 2012. - The third largest field in the Permian Basin region is the Lost Tank field operated by Occidental Petroleum.
+Proved reserves attributable to the Underlying Properties in the North Central Levelland Unit were 2.5 MMBoe as of December 31, 2013.
+The operator of the North Central Levelland Unit is Apache. - The fourth largest field in the Permian Basin region is the Lost Tank field operated by Occidental Petroleum.
 This unit produces from the Brushy Canyon and Wolfcamp formations at depths up to 8,500 feet.
-Proved reserves attributable to the Underlying Properties in the Lost Tank field were 1.8 MMBoe as of December 31, 2012. - The fourth largest field in the Permian Basin region is the North Cowden Unit discovered in 1930.
-The North Cowden Unit is undergoing both waterflood and CO2 recovery processes.
-This unit produces from the Grayburg formation at a depth of 4,500 feet.
-Proved reserves attributable to the Underlying Properties in the North Cowden field were 2.0 MMBoe as of December 31, 2012.
-The operator of the North Cowden field is Occidental.
+Proved reserves attributable to the Underlying Properties in the Lost Tank field were 2.4 MMBoe as of December 31, 2013.